phreshbrread/dotfiles/README.md

 # dotfiles
-Configs for things like i3, polybar and kitty
+Configs for i3, polybar and kitty